Arakan Army: China

+India

+The Arakan Army has targeted India's Kaladan Multi-Modal Transit Transport Project but not China's projects in the region, leading some to accuse China of diplo-terrorism.
+However, in February 2024, the Arakan Army stated that it would not prevent the completion of the project.
+An AA spokesperson express support for the project and that they hoped to improve relations and provide mutual support.
+In March 2024, an Indian delegation, including Member of Parliament K. Vanlalvena, met with AA representatives in Myanmar's Chin State, indicating a warming of relations.

+AA-India relations have improved significantly since mid-2024, with Indian lawmakers visiting Rakhine to meet AA leaders and discuss regional project security.
+On the same month, Mizoram CM Lalduhoma showed interest in friendly relations with the AA and Chin armed groups by expressing hope that Chin, Mizo and Kuki peoples living in Myanmar, India and Bangladesh may one day be united under a single administration.

+The Indian government has been engaging with the Arakan Army indirectly through the Mizoram government.
+It is known that the AA has established a representative office in Mizoram.

+Arrests

 In July 2019, the Myanmar Police, in cooperation with the government of Singapore, arrested AA leader Twan Mrat Naing's younger brother, Aung Mrat Kyaw, along with others who were accused of financially supporting the AA.
 In September, his younger sister and brother-in-law were also detained by Myanmar Police when they returned to Myanmar from Thailand.

 On 6 December, Twan Mrat Naing's wife Hnin Zar Phyu and their two children were detained by Thai immigration officials in Chiang Mai.
 Officials arrested her due to the presence of her name on the list of people affiliated with the Arakan Army, provided by the Myanmar Government.
 On 25 February 2020, the detained family left for Switzerland under the political asylum initiated by the UNHCR.

-On 23 June 2020, Thai authorities raided a house in the border town of Mae Sot (close to Kayin State), seizing a large stash of newly manufactured weapons originating from China.
-Local insurgents on the Burmese side of the border told The Irrawaddy that the weapons were likely being smuggled for the Arakan Army because "they pay good prices".